-Twelve school children were announced today as statewide winners in the Give Wildlife a Chance Poster Contest.
+Twelve school children recently were announced as statewide winners in the Give Wildlife a Chance Poster Contest.

-Nearly 1,400 kindergarten through fifth-grade students from 31 public schools, private schools and homeschool groups participated in the 28th annual conservation art competition, according to the Georgia Department of Natural Resources and the State Botanical Garden at the University of Georgia.
+About 1,100 kindergarten through fifth-grade students from 22 public schools, private schools, homeschool groups and after-school camps took part in the 31st annual conservation art competition held by the Georgia Department of Natural Resources and the State Botanical Garden of Georgia.

 Statewide winners in the four grade divisions include:

 Division 1: Kindergarten

 - Third: Julian Luetkemoeller, Peachtree Academy, Conyers.